Towards a theory of model distillation: Statistical theory: bounds on sample complexity

+In this section, we consider the sample complexity of agnostic distillation.
+Since the goal is to find a hypothesis in $\cG$ that approximates the best possible one in $\cG$, we do not restrict to when perfect distillation is be possible.

+In contrast with the non-agnostic setting, there are classes $\cF$ and $\cG$ such that it is impossible to agnostically distill from $\cF$ to $\cG$ using any finite number of samples.
+This follows from a result in \cite[Section 6]{ben2011learning}, which proves the impossibility of agnostically learning certain function classes in the Known-Labeling-Classifier-Learning (KLCL) model.
+Since the KLCL model is a special case of distillation (where $\cF$ is the set of all possible functions on $\cX$), this hardness result extends to PAC-distillation.

+Below we give an alternative proof that agnostic distillation may require a high number of samples, focusing on finite input spaces.

-Agnostic distillation bypasses this obstacle, since here the goal is instead to find a hypothesis in $\cG$ that approximates the best possible one in $\cG$.
-For finite input spaces, agnostic distillation is always possible with a number of samples that grows as fast as the size of the input space $\cX$, because it can be reduced to agnostic learning by Theorem~\ref{thm:distilling-reduces-to-learning}.
-It turns out that in some cases this large number of samples is needed in order to agnostically distill:
+\begin{remark} To interpret this result, observe that agnostic distillation from $\mathcal{F}$ to $\mathcal{G}$ is no harder than agnostic learning of $\mathcal{G}$.
+Therefore, it is always possible with a number of samples that grows linearly with the input space size $|\cX|$.
+The above theorem shows that in some cases this large number of samples is needed in order to agnostically distill. \end{remark} \begin{proof} Let $\cF = \{\mathrm{zero}\}$ be the singleton set consisting only of the trivial function $\mathrm{zero} : \cX \to \cY$ that always outputs 0: i.e., $\mathrm{zero}(x) = 0$ for all $x$.